kjgilbert/kjgilbert.github.io/index.md

 I am a data scientist at the University of Bern, in the [Clinical Trials Unit](https://www.ispm.unibe.ch/research/research_support/ctu_bern/index_eng.html) within the Department of Clinical Research.
-I have previously been a researcher in evolutionary biology and population genetics, working on simulation and theory work as well as empirical plant genomics.
+I have previously been a researcher in evolutionary biology and population genetics, working on simulation and theory as well as empirical plant genomics.

 My most recent position was as an [SNSF Ambizione](http://www.snf.ch/en/funding/careers/ambizione/Pages/default.aspx) Fellow in the [Department of Biology](https://www.unifr.ch/bio/en/groups/gilbert/)